ScilifelabDataCentre/dds_cli/docs/project.rst

 3. Create a project with the ``create`` subcommand \*\*\*

    .. note::
       All projects are set as **sensitive** by default.
 This means that all data will be encrypted before upload, and decrypted after download.
 Depending on the size of the data, this may take some time.
 There is a ``--non-sensitive`` flag available, however at this time this is not functional and all projects are handled in the same way.
-Therefore, if you use the `--non-sensitive` flag, the project will be saved in the database as non-sensitive, but the data will still be handled as if it is sensitive.
+Therefore, if you use the ``--non-sensitive`` flag, the project will be saved in the database as non-sensitive, but the data will still be handled as if it were sensitive.
 This will be changed as soon as possible.

    3.1.
 Without any options